All posts

 • Deliverability.
 Warmup, SPF/DKIM/DMARC, inbox-placement checks, and rotating senders when one starts to degrade.

 • Channel routing.
-Email bounces, fall to LinkedIn.
-LinkedIn accepts but doesn’t reply, queue a call step.
-Every step branches on what happened in the last one.
+If email bounces, fall to LinkedIn.
+If LinkedIn accepts but the person doesn’t reply, queue a call step.
+Every step depends on what happened in the previous one.

 • Reply handling.
 Every channel produces replies.
 They all need to land in one place your team actually checks, with the sequence context attached.